TIMELINE

 - Move opens a dialog that allows you to move the selected cue(s).

-- Effect opens a sub menu allowing you to add or remove effects to the selected cue(s). .
+- Effect opens a sub menu allowing you to add or remove effects to the selected cue(s).
+See Effects for details.

 - Trim allows you to shorten the duration of the selected cue(s) based on where the Time Position Indicator is located.